 An evaluation of the German national program examined change in incident melanoma diagnoses based on hospital discharges.
 The multivariable fixed effects model suggested an association of the German program with increased diagnoses in the unadjusted model (coefficient 0.276, SE 0.02, p<0.001).
 Although this effect was attenuated with the addition of covariates (coefficient 0.181, SE 0.02, p<0.001), an independent association of the screening program with new diagnoses appeared to remain.
-This finding suggests that the German program was effective in increasing new skin cancer diagnoses after 2008, while not in the surrounding European countries.
-119
+This finding suggests that the German program was effective in increasing new skin cancer diagnoses after 2008, while not in the surrounding European countries.124

-Two included studies reported data on melanoma mortality in Germany related to the implementation of national skin cancer screening.
-118,136,138 The first, a study by Datzmann and colleagues, observed a total of 325 melanoma deaths during the 4-year observation period, and found a higher proportion of melanoma deaths in the unscreened group compared to the screened group (171 deaths, 9.5% of the screened group; 154 deaths, 22.8% of the unscreened group; unadjusted HR 0.37, p<0.05) (Table 8).
-On adjusted analyses, the association was attenuated but remained statistically significant (adjHR 0.62, p<0.05).
+Two included studies reported data on melanoma mortality in Germany related to the implementation of national skin cancer screening.^{120, 121, 125} The first, a study by Datzmann and colleagues, observed a total of 325 melanoma deaths during the 4-year observation period, and found a higher proportion of melanoma deaths in the unscreened group compared to the screened group (171 deaths, 9.5% of the screened group; 154 deaths, 22.8% of the unscreened group; unadjusted HR 0.37, p<0.05) (Table 8).121 On adjusted analyses, the association was attenuated but remained statistically significant (adjHR 0.62, p<0.05).
 The sensitivity analyses to assess potential lead time bias were similarly attenuated on both unadjusted (HR 0.50, p<0.05) and adjusted estimates (adjHR 0.75, NS).

-A separate analysis of melanoma mortality from 2000 to 2012 between Germany and 22 other European countries found that the unadjusted mean annual melanoma mortality rate per 100,000 increased, not decreased, between the time period 2000-2007 (before the German national skin cancer screening program began in 2008) and 2008-2012 (Table 9, Figure 5).
-Although point estimates were not reported, similar increasing melanoma mortality trends were observed in many of the other European countries.
-This evidence suggests that there is no observable benefit to national skin cancer screening.
+A separate analysis of melanoma mortality from 2000 to 2012 between Germany and 22 other European countries found that the unadjusted mean annual melanoma mortality rate per 100,000 increased, not decreased, between the time period 2000-2007 (before the German national skin cancer screening program began in 2008) and 2008-2012 (Table 9).
+Although point estimates were not reported, similar increasing melanoma mortality trends were observed in many of the other European countries.124 This evidence suggests that there is no observable benefit to national skin cancer screening.

 Adjusted mortality rates were not provided, but the authors fit a multivariable fixed effects model using a hypothetical control group comprised of the included 22 European countries (excluding Germany) to estimate the screening program impact on melanoma mortality (Table 10).
-This model included population-level demographic variables (age, sex, physician density, education), and accounts for the years in Germany in which the SCREEN program took place (2003-2004) using dummy variables.
-There was an association between mortality and the German program in the unadjusted model (coefficient 0.242, p<0.01), but with the addition of covariates there was no significant independent relationship between the screening program and mortality (coefficient 0.077, not significant).
-The authors concluded there was no significant overall effect of the German skin cancer screening program on melanoma mortality.
-119
+This model included population-level demographic variables (age, sex, physician density, education), and accounts for the years in Germany in which the SCREEN program took place (2003-2004) using dummy variables.124 There was an association between mortality and the German program in the unadjusted model (coefficient 0.242, p<0.01), but with the addition of covariates there was no significant independent relationship between the screening program and mortality (coefficient 0.077, not significant).
+The authors concluded there was no significant overall effect of the German skin cancer screening program on melanoma mortality.124 between 0.9 and 2.2 melanoma deaths per 100,000 for Schleswig-Holstein and 1.5 and 1.7 per 100,000 for Germany (Table 6).125 Similar to the trend among females, for males the mortality rate was fairly steady, varying between 2.3 and 3 per 100,000 for Germany.
+The rate for Schleswig-Holstein males varied the most, with one dip in mortality in 2003 (the first year of the SCREEN program) and the lowest mortality observed in 2008 (1.1 per 100,000), then increasing steadily thereafter.
+Mortality rates increased in 2005 (just at the end of the SCREEN program) and appeared to be increasing toward the last 3 years of the followup period, approaching that of Germany as a whole (Table 6).125